MrBartusek/stocked-up/README.md

 Want to contribute to the project?

 First of all, thanks!
-If you find and problems with the project or want to suggest a feature don't hesitate to create [an issue](https://github.com/MrBartusek/stocked-up/issues).
-If you want to contribute code changes, please create a [Pull Requests](https://github.com/MrBartusek/stocked-up/pulls).
+If you find any problems with the project or want to suggest a feature, don't hesitate to create [an issue](https://github.com/MrBartusek/stocked-up/issues).
+If you want to contribute code changes, please create [Pull Requests](https://github.com/MrBartusek/stocked-up/pulls).